England | Scotland | Wales | Northern Ireland | Ireland

 In addition, we offer, among other services, travel vaccines (see the next tab), contraception advice and smears.

 We hold flu clinics, baby clinics and specialist clinics for the monitoring of rheumatoid arthritis drugs, joint injections etc.

 We provide education classes including the Desmond Course for patients to learn about controlling their diabetes.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
 There is further information about countries and vaccinations required on the links below

 It is important to make this initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 These vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.

 To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.

 If you require an interpreter, please let us know when you book the appointment.
-We regularly offer patients access to our in-house interpreters with Arabic, French, Flemish, Hakka, Cantonese, Mandarin, Urdu and Punjabi interpretation.
+We regularly offer patients access to face to face interpretation services.
+Telephone interpretation can also be arranged for telephone appointments.

 If you require personal forms completing, please leave them at reception; the receptionist will advise you of any requirements or costs involved on an individual basis.